iiitg-plt/CS104/index.md

-### Anouncement-1: Class Test-1 papers will be shown this week during the tutorial classes.
+### Anouncement-1: Class Test-1 papers will be shown this week during the tutorial classes (First 10 minutes of the class, kindly come on time).
 Absentees without valid reason will not be shown paper afterwards.
-### Announcement-2: Laptop is required for QTSpim installation for this week tutorial
+### Announcement-2: Bring laptop to this week tutorial class.
+It is required for QTSpim installation.

 Check your [Attendance](https://docs.google.com/spreadsheets/d/1qEXCWHOhq2UJT0WYqT6Tmd22ofsCZHlCO8q-LfPA-uY/edit?usp=sharing)